dsmceap/BlockED/README.md

 This project sets up a private [GoQuorum](https://consensys.net/quorum/) blockchain network using the QBFT consensus algorithm.
 It is designed for fast development and testing of permissioned blockchain applications.

+🧪 QBFT Consensus Overview
+QBFT (Quorum Byzantine Fault Tolerance) is a consensus protocol designed for private networks.
+In QBFT networks: docs.goquorum.consensys.io

+Validators: Approved accounts known as validators validate transactions and blocks.

+Block Creation: Validators take turns to create the next block.

+Consensus Requirement: Before inserting a block onto the chain, a super-majority (≥ 2/3) of validators must sign the block.

+Finality: Blocks in QBFT are final, meaning there are no forks, and valid blocks must be in the main chain.

+It's crucial to maintain more than 2/3 of validators active to prevent the network from stalling.

+🛠️ Genesis File Configuration
+The genesis.json file defines the initial state and configuration of the blockchain network.
+Key parameters include:

+chainId: Unique identifier for your blockchain network.

+qbft: Configuration specific to the QBFT consensus protocol, such as blockperiodseconds, epochlength, and requesttimeoutseconds.

+alloc: Pre-funded accounts with their respective balances.

+Ensure that the extraData field includes the list of validator addresses.

+🔄 Managing Validators
+QBFT allows for dynamic management of validators:

+Adding/Removing Validators: Existing validators can propose and vote to add or remove validators using JSON-RPC API methods.

+Consensus for Changes: A majority vote (greater than 50%) is required to add or remove a validator.

 ## 🧩 Features

 - QBFT consensus for Byzantine fault-tolerant block finality.